silentshamunc/silentshamcom/site/content/tags/stone/_index.md

 to build a meeting facility for the SCV.
-Another reason was that when [T. Greg Doucette](/tags/tgd/) posted the letter, Stone [shut down Doucette's Dropbox with a DMCA complaint](/cases/dmca/), which in retrospect was almost certainly a strategic misstep.
+Another reason was that when [T. Greg Doucette](/tags/tgd/) posted the letter, Stone [shut down Doucette's Dropbox with a DMCA complaint](/cases/dmca/), which in retrospect was almost certainly a misstep from both strategic and legal perspectives.

 Stone is active in the so-called "[Mechanized Calvary](/tags/vroom/)."